satyamdash/MiniRedis/README.md

 4. Push to the branch
 5. Create a new Pull Request

+You can also Pull Image from docker and run with this command: docker run -d -p 6379:6379 --name my-mini-redis sattu18/mini-redis

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.